 When Fading West first came out I wasn’t overly impressed then I saw them on the ensuing tour.
 That all changed.
 Switchfoot knows how to bring their songs alive on stage and in some ways helps translate the album version at home.
 Perhaps a backhanded compliment but I have found much love for Switchfoot songs after hearing them live, this one included.
 I dig Chad Butler’s drums.

 - Afterlife – Vice Verses

-Put way any notion you might have that Switchfoot is simply a pop act.
-“Afterlife” opens Vice Verses with hardened guitar but it’s not just Shirley’s touch of grunge that makes this song rule, Jerome Fontamillas adds an element of keyboards that gives this songs some serious legs.
+Put away any notion you might have that Switchfoot is simply a pop act.
+“Afterlife” opens Vice Verses with hardened guitar but it’s not just Shirley’s touch of grunge that makes this song rule, Jerome Fontamillas adds an element of keyboards that gives this song some serious legs.